Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Dataset Curation

 \subsection{Synthetic Dataset}

-To train our model, we require a dataset of blurred images with corresponding ground-truth flows, depths, and relative poses across exposure time.
+To train our model, we require a dataset of blurred images with corresponding ground-truth flows, depths, and relative poses across exposure.
 Since no public dataset meets these requirements, we create our own by adapting a subset of ScanNet++v2 \cite{yeshwanthliu2023scannetpp}.
 Figure \ref{fig:blur_dataset} shows our data pipeline.
+ScanNet++v2 consists of about 1000 iPhone videos of indoor scenes with COLMAP \cite{schoenberger2016sfm} \cite{schoenberger2016mvs} and ARKit-captured poses.
+We are interested in obtaining relative poses across short time spans (about 0.01 s) and robust to fast-motion, so we opt to use filtered ARKit poses as our ground truth.

-The ScanNet++v2 dataset consists of about 1000 iPhone videos of various indoor scenes with COLMAP \cite{schoenberger2016sfm} \cite{schoenberger2016mvs} and ARKit-captured poses.
-Because we are interested in obtaining relative poses that are across very short time spans (fractions of a second) and robust to fast-motion, we opt to use the ARKit poses to compute our ground truth motion.
-Before curating the dataset, we first preprocess the ARKit poses and filter out any ``jumps" in the localization.
+We scope this paper to the indoor domain to highlight scenes more susceptible to blur and noise.
+We do not train on outdoor scenes, so we do not expect our performance to be as accurate outdoors as it is indoors.
+However, our data pipeline is flexible in that it can easily use any video to generate motion-blurred images, therefore allowing us to obtain images in different domains when desired.

-\paragraph{Synthesizing blur.} We now detail how we select our virtual frames for creating a motion blurred image $I^B$.
-For a selected RGB image $I^\nu_i$ in a given video sequence, we obtain the following $N$ images to have a collection of $N+1$ images $\{I^\nu_i, ..., I^\nu_{i+N}\}$.
-We then use an off-the-shelf frame interpolation model RIFE \cite{huang_rife_2022} to interpolate between each consecutive frame, resulting in a total of $N+(N-1)$ virtual frames $\mathcal{I} = \{I^\nu_i, I^\nu_{i + \frac{1}{2}}, \dots, I^\nu_{i + N}\}$.
+\paragraph{Synthesizing blur.} We now show how we create a motion blurred image $I^B$ for training.
+For a selected RGB image $I^\nu_i$ in a video, we obtain the following $N$ images to have in total $N+1$ images $\{I^\nu_i, ..., I^\nu_{i+N}\}$.
+We then use an off-the-shelf frame interpolation model RIFE \cite{huang_rife_2022} to interpolate between each consecutive frame, resulting in a total of $2N + 1$ virtual frames $\mathcal{I} = \{I^\nu_i, I^\nu_{i + \frac{1}{2}}, \dots, I^\nu_{i + N}\}$.
 We follow Equation \ref{eq:approx_blur} and first convert $\mathcal{I}$ in linear space $g^{-1}(\cdot)$ before averaging all images and converting back to sRGB space to create $I^B$.
-Rather than simply interpolating $N-1$ virtual frames between two images, we intentionally interpolate between several real-world frames to 1) have more realistic motion trajectories to facilitate generalization for in-the-wild motion blur, and 2) to prevent RIFE from producing unreasonable blurred images.
+Even at 60 FPS, frames are sampled too slowly to be averaged for rendering realistic motion blur, so we further interpolate between real-world frames to generate more realistic motion trajectories and facilitate better generalization to in-the-wild motion blur.
 We curate images with $N=3$ for small motion and $N=10$ for large motion.
+We emphasize that while we average multiple frames to generate synthetic motion-blurred images, during training/inference our model only ever receives one image at a time.

 \paragraph{Obtaining depth and flows.} We only use the first and last virtual frames $I^\nu_1$ and $I^\nu_N$ for obtaining the ground-truth flow field.
 We use the low-resolution ARKit depth and $I^\nu_1$ in PromptDA \cite{lin2024promptda} to obtain our dense, high-resolution depth map $\mathcal{\hat{D}}$ as ground truth.
 For all pixels, we then perform $ \mathbf{p'} = K T d K^{-1} \mathbf{p}, $ which uses $d \in \mathcal{\hat{D}}$ to backproject all pixel points in $I^\nu_1$ and subsequently project them into $I^\nu_N$.
 Afterwards, we retrieve the flow field $\mathcal{\hat{F}}$ with the displacements of the projected points as expressed in Equation \ref{eq:flow_def}.